arielmoguillansky/progress-task-widget/README.md

-# React - Progress task Widget
+# React + TypeScript - Progress task Widget

-This project contains a widget made with React that can be embedded in a website.
+This project contains a widget made with React and TS that can be embedded in a website.
 No extra libraries or plugins used.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).